Why copies multiply so quickly

-- The same mockups appear across different stores
+- The same mockups appear on different platforms

 - The same crop, background, or edit shows up again and again

-The result looks like dozens of independent sellers “finding” your work.
-In practice, many are inheriting the same assets and publishing variations.
+The result can look like dozens of independent sellers independently discovering your work.
+In most cases, they are not.
+They are inheriting the same source and publishing variations of it.

 - One listing appears.

-- Several appear across different platforms within days or weeks.
+- Several more appear across different platforms within days or weeks.

 - Seller names change while the presentation stays consistent.

-What to capture when you’re seeing multiple sellers
+What to capture when you are seeing multiple sellers

-When more than one seller is involved, the record needs to show repetition.
+When more than one seller is involved, the record needs to show repetition, not just individual listings.
+What you are documenting is a pattern, and the evidence needs to reflect that.

 - Screenshots of any identical mockups or image crops

-- Seller storefront URLs and product grid screenshots
+- The seller storefront URL and a screenshot of their product grid

 - One folder per design